laminas/laminas-form/docs/book/v3/application-integration/form-element-manager-mvc.md

 }
 ```

-## Register and Using a Custom Element with a Factory
+## Register and Use a Custom Element via a Factory

 If a custom element needs some preparation for creation then a factory can be used.

-The following example creates a class as factory for the element of the previous example:
+The following example creates a factory class for the element of the previous example:

 ```php
 final class ExampleElementFactory